-We compare \ours \ with other baselines by adjusting the proportion of minority groups from both the training and validation sets.
+\textbf{[Adjustment the Proportion of Minority Examples]} We compared \ours \ with other baselines by adjusting the proportion of minority groups from both the training and validation sets.
 Unlike the experiments conducted by \cite{DFR, AFR, SELF} where only the proportion of the validation set is controlled, our experimental setting is more realistic; usually training and validation sets are split from an entire dataset, so the proportion changes in both.
-We exclude SpuCoAnimals since we observed a case where the validation WGAs are all zero for all hyperparameter combinations as the ratio becomes smaller, making a fair comparison between the baselines challenging.
-On the other hand, for Waterbirds, we merge the training and validation datasets and randomly split them in an 8:2 ratio to address the discrepancy in data distributions between the original training and validation sets.
-For fairness, we avoid early stopping for all methods, since models stopped too early have superior performance, as discussed in \cite{AFR}.
+We excluded SpuCoAnimals since we observed a case where the validation WGAs are all zero for all hyperparameters as the ratio becomes smaller, making a fair comparison between the baselines challenging.
+For a fair comparison, we avoided early stopping for all methods as discussed in \cite{AFR}.

-Figure \ref{fig:figure3_1} illustrates that \ours \ consistently outperforms AFR and SELF across all cases and even has superior performance to DFR on Waterbirds.
-The performance of all baselines is inevitably influenced by the ratio, considering the diminished number of data belonging to minority groups in their \textit{reweighting dataset}.
-In addition, the reduced ratio may affect SELF's process of identifying minority data because the scarcity of minority groups in the training data may not be sufficient to make a difference in predictions between the early-stopped model and the fully trained model.
+\cref{fig:figure3_1} illustrates that \ours \ consistently outperforms AFR and SELF across all cases and even has superior performance to DFR on Waterbirds.
+The performance of all baselines is inevitably influenced by the ratio, considering the diminished size of minority groups in their reweighting dataset.
+Moreover, the reduced ratio may impact SELF's ability to identify minority data, as the scarcity of minority groups in the training data might not provide sufficient information to discern differences in predictions between the early-stopped model and the fully trained model.
 In contrast, \ours \ has fairly robust performance across varying ratios, making it well-suited for situations where images belonging to minority groups are rare.